katzgrau/chip/README.md

 ## Naming

-`stalk` used to be named `divvy`.
-I found out there was a window manager named 'Divvy' and this fact ate at my sanity for weeks.
-I finally gave in. `stalk` is harder to pronounce and much creepier, but I appreciate the double-meaning.
-Plus, since stalk now monitors multiple, remote files, the new name reflects the expanded scope of the project.
+`chip` used to be named `stalk`.
+Before that, it was named `divvy`.
+I found out there was a window manager named 'Divvy'.
+This fact ate at my sanity for weeks, and I finally gave in.

+`stalk` was harder to pronounce and much creepier, but I appreciated the double-meaning.
+Since `stalk` monitored multiple remote files, the new name reflected the expanded scope of the project.

+...
+One hour later, I realized I would now be receiving emails from `stalk`.
+This bothered me to the point that I knew another name change was iminent. `stalk` was just too creepy.

+The utility is now named `chip`.
+Chip is everybody's innocent pal, right?
+He's no `stalk`er, that's for sure. `chip` has a similar play on words (log chipper).
+Couldn't you trust `chip` to keep an eye on things while you're away?

 ## About